Salvador Mendoza Jr.: District court service

-On January 16, 2014, President Barack Obama nominated Mendoza to serve as a United States district judge for the Eastern District of Washington, to the seat vacated by Judge Lonny R. Suko, who assumed senior status on November 1, 2013.
+On January 16, 2014, President Barack Obama nominated Mendoza to serve as a United States district judge for the United States District Court for the Eastern District of Washington, to the seat vacated by Judge Lonny R. Suko, who assumed senior status on November 1, 2013.
 Mendoza's name was forwarded to Obama by Senator Patty Murray upon the recommendation of a bipartisan committee of eight that reviewed candidates for the Eastern District of Washington.

 Mendoza received a hearing before the United States Senate Committee on the Judiciary on March 12, 2014.
 On April 3, 2014, his nomination was favorably reported by the committee by a 17–1 vote.
 On June 12, 2014, Majority Leader Harry Reid filed cloture on his nomination.
 On June 16, 2014, the Senate invoked cloture on his nomination by a 55–37 vote.
 On June 17, 2014, his nomination was confirmed by a 92–4 vote.
 Mendoza received his judicial commission two days later.
 A formal installation ceremony took place in August 2014.
 Mendoza was the first Latino judge of the U.S. District Court for the Eastern District of Washington.
 His service as a district judge was terminated on September 16, 2022, when he was elevated to the court of appeals.